preciadotech/ActiveDirectoryLab/README.md

 <h2>Description</h2>
-In this lab, I successfully set up a Windows Server 2019 domain controller in Azure, created a domain, added users, configured network settings, and joined a Windows 10 VM to the domain.
+I set up a Windows Server 2019 domain controller and connected a Windows 10 VM to the domain as part of my home lab on Azure.
+Below are the detailed steps I took to complete the setup.
 <br />

 <h2>Languages and Utilities Used</h2>

-- <b>PowerShell</b>
 - <b>Microsoft Azure</b>
 - <b>Active Directory</b>